 - Typically, the number of petals and sepals is either four or five or their multiples, whereas the pistil and stamen can be numerous.

 - The pollen grains are tricolpate, meaning they have three ridges or furrows that go through the outer layer.

-- The number of seeds in dicots might also be more than that in monocots where the endosperm might or might not be present.
+- The number of seeds in dicots will also be more than that in monocots where the endosperm may or may not be present.